Local events per location, fed straight into your content engine

 Your brand manager spends six hours every Monday researching local events across 80 locations for the week's social and local-content output.
 They check Eventbrite, Meetup, the city calendar, the chamber of commerce, and a Google Doc the local franchisees update weekly.

 The output is always two days behind reality.
 The franchisee in Austin keeps complaining you missed the major weekend festival again.
-Local-content blog posts ship without current event tie-ins.
-GBP posts read generic ("This Weekend at Our Store!") instead of specifically tied to ("the Mile-High Comedy Festival this Saturday").
-Email campaigns miss local-event-aware send-time windows.
+Local content blog posts ship without current event tie-ins.
+Google Business Profile posts read generic ("This Weekend at Our Store!") instead of specifically tied to "the Mile-High Comedy Festival this Saturday."
+Email campaigns miss local-event-aware send timing.

-Single-vendor APIs exist — Eventbrite, Meetup, Ticketmaster, PredictHQ — but each ships only its own data with no multi-source normalization.
-City and chamber-of-commerce RSS feeds are free but format-drift breaks the scrapers every quarter.
-Local-marketing agencies charge $50-$150 per hour for manual research that does not scale past 30 locations.
+Single-vendor APIs exist — Eventbrite, Meetup, Ticketmaster, PredictHQ — but each ships only its own data with no normalization across sources.
+City and chamber-of-commerce RSS feeds are free but format drift breaks the scrapers every quarter.
+Local marketing agencies charge $50 to $150 an hour for manual research that does not scale past 30 locations.

 What success looks like

-Every location has a clean, deduplicated, geo-targeted event stream pulled from every relevant source automatically.
-Eventbrite, Meetup, Ticketmaster, the city calendar, the chamber of commerce, and neighborhood organizations all feed into one per-location stream.
-Events filter by drive-time radius or ZIP-cluster — each location sees only events relevant to its catchment.
+Every location has a clean, deduplicated event stream pulled from every relevant source automatically.
+Eventbrite, Meetup, Ticketmaster, the city calendar, the chamber of commerce, and neighborhood organizations all feed into one stream per location.
+Events filter by drive-time radius or ZIP cluster — each location sees only events relevant to its catchment.

-Deduplication collapses the same festival across multiple sources to one canonical event record with source URLs preserved for attribution.
-Per-vertical filtering removes 21+ events from family-restaurant feeds, alcohol events from healthcare feeds, etc.
+Deduplication collapses the same festival appearing across multiple sources into one record with all the source URLs preserved.
+Per-industry filtering removes inappropriate events automatically — 21+ events drop out of family-restaurant feeds, alcohol events drop out of healthcare feeds.

 How most operators solve this today

-Single-vendor APIs.
-Each ships only its own data with no multi-source normalization.
-Operator must integrate each separately and reconcile manually.
+Each one ships its own data only.
+You integrate each separately and reconcile manually.

 Free

-Operator wires their own scraper.
-Quality varies wildly by city.
-Format drift breaks scrapers every quarter.
+You wire your own scraper per city.
+Quality varies wildly.
+Format drift breaks the scrapers every quarter.

-Agency researcher reviews local-event calendars per market manually.
-Does not scale past 20-30 locations.
+A researcher reviews local-event calendars by hand per market.
+Does not scale past 20 to 30 locations.

-Brand manager or operations analyst spends 4-8 hours per week researching local events.
+Your brand manager spends a chunk of every week researching local events.
 Falls apart past 50 locations.

 What changes when this is an agent skill

-The Completions event-ingestion skill aggregates across every relevant source — Eventbrite API, Meetup API, Ticketmaster API, city event feeds, chamber-of-commerce sites, neighborhood organizations — into one per-location event stream.
+Pulls events from every relevant source — Eventbrite, Meetup, Ticketmaster, city event feeds, chamber-of-commerce sites, neighborhood organizations — into one event stream per location.

-Per-location geo-targeting filters by drive-time radius (typically 5-15 miles for service brands, 1-3 miles for retail) or explicit ZIP-cluster configured per location.
+Geographic filtering happens per location.
+Configurable as drive-time radius (typically 5 to 15 miles for service brands, 1 to 3 miles for retail) or explicit ZIP cluster.
 Each location only sees events relevant to its catchment.

-Deduplication collapses cross-source duplicates.
-Events with matching name plus date plus venue across sources reconcile to one canonical record with source URLs preserved.
-Source-priority plus freshness-tiebreak handles metadata conflicts — Eventbrite typically wins on ticketing, city calendar wins on location, chamber wins on sponsor info.
+Deduplication collapses the same event appearing across multiple sources into one record.
+Events with matching name, date, and venue across sources reconcile automatically.
+Where metadata disagrees, source priority and freshness break the tie — Eventbrite typically wins on ticketing, the city calendar wins on location, the chamber wins on sponsor info.
+All source URLs are preserved.

-Per-vertical filtering applies automatically.
-Healthcare networks filter out alcohol and cannabis events.
+Industry filtering applies automatically.
+Healthcare networks filter out alcohol and events.
 Family restaurants filter out 21+ events.
-Financial advisors prioritize chamber and business-networking events.
+Financial advisors prioritize chamber and business networking events.

 Agents that include this skill